docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 FlashPlayer

 Runs a Flash movie within a ScriptUI window.
 Its control’s methods allow you to load a movie from an SWF file and control the playback.
-See "FlashPlayer control functions" on page 145.
+See :ref:`flashplayer-control-functions`.
 You can also use the control object to communicate with the Flash application, calling ActionScript methods, and making JavaScript methods defined in your Adobe application script available to the Flash ActionScript code.
-See "Calling ActionScript functions from a ScriptUI script" on page 86.
+See :ref:`calling-actionscript-functions-from-a-scriptui-script`.
 The title property provides an optional label; the titleLayout property places the label with respect to the player.